Drew-Kimberly/flumer/README.md

 Flumer packages are published to NPM using [Semantic Release](https://github.com/semantic-release/semantic-release).
 Specifically, we use the [Lerna Semantic Release Changelog](https://github.com/atlassian/lerna-semantic-release) to facilitate the monorepo codebase format.

-The publishing happens in our CI/CD process using TravisCI from within the `release` build stage that only runs when changes are merged into the `master` branch.
+The publishing happens in our CI/CD process using Github Actions from within the `release` build stage that only runs when changes are merged into the `master` branch.